spcuff/Data-Viz/final_project_SeanCuff.md

 For user research, I will contact FOL’s leadership and members for feedback as I develop the story and data visualizations.
 Ultimately, a goal of this project is for it to be an actionable and compelling resource for their efforts.

 The medium I hope to use is Shorthand.
 It looks to be a polished platform that would be easy for organizers to link to and share.
 Most of their communications are through social media, so a medium conducive to that will best serve the project.

+## User Research Plan
+### Background
+This project is focused on providing data visualizations of solid waste tonnage accepted by the Keystone Sanitary Landfill (KSL) in Dunmore, PA.
+It is my hope that this project will better serve local community group, Friends of Lackawanna’s (FOL) campaign to prevent an unprecedented 40-year expansion of KSL.

+To complete the user research, I will be speaking to two active members of FOL and one resident of Dunmore who is aware of their work, but not actively participating in their organization or campaign.
+I anticipate this process will improve my audience targeting to better connect with residents.
+In addition to improved messaging, I expect reviewing mock-up data visualizations both expand the scope of relevant data, and ensure the visualizations are presenting the data in a widely understandable way.

+This will be a review of existing story boards, wireframes, and data sources.

+### Metrics of Success
+1. Whether participants understand the message and goals of the project.
+1. Does the story and data, as presented, add value to the organization/debate occurring in the community?
+1. Whether the viewer is visually stimulated by the presentation of the data.

+### Methods
+* 10 minute interviews with FOL organizers and local residents
+* Note taking
+* Face-time or video chat as all participants are remote and physical reactions are valuable data

+_NOTE: Due to a newly launched write-in campaign for Borough Council, responses to user research requests have been slower than expected.
+This section will be updated shortly._